steakandscotch/texas-straight-talk-source/2012-05-21-on-indefinite-detention-the-tyranny-continues.markdown

 ---
-title: On Indefinite Detention: The Tyranny Continues
+title: On Indefinite Detention&#58; The Tyranny Continues
 author: Ron Paul
 date: May 21, 2012
 ---